titola/neuropa/README.md

 a few seconds, therefore I have to spin the knob if I want to continue the listening of "radio silence".

-In the future, I could build a dynamic filter to automatically remove the intentional electromagnetic interferences and record the variations.

 On June 26 2019, 8:00 a.m.: I have to rotate the knob of about 45 degrees
 to switch on the bulb.
 The light is unstable and I perceive an intense tinnitus mixed with the usual very low voices.
 The knob position that